A study of transients from ground-based surveys reveals new ultra-compact accreting white dwarf binaries: Observations

 \subsection{Gemini observatory spectroscopy}

 Spectroscopic data were obtained with the 8.1-m telescopes at the international Gemini Observatory located on Maunakea in Hawai'i and Cerro Pachón in Chile.
 The observations were taken under the programs GN-2023B-Q-310 and GS-2024A-Q-311 in years 2023 and 2024 (PI-Rivera Sandoval), a log of observations is presented in Table \ref{T:LIST}.
 All spectra were obtained with GMOS spectrograph \citep{2004PASP..116..425H, 2016SPIE.9908E..2SG} equipped with GG455 broad band filter and R400 grating ($R \sim 1900$) in case of target ASASSN-18abl and R150 low-resolution grating ($R \sim 600$) for the other systems.
 Targets were observed in $4\times1$ binning, except for ASASSN-18abl, which was observed in $2\times1$ binning.
 Observation of each targets consist of multiple exposures, which allowed us to use spectral dithering to minimise the effects of the gaps between individual CCDs on the final combined spectra whose typical signal-to-noise ratio is $\sim 20$.
-The spectra cover wavelengths between $4800\,\mathrm{\AA}$ and $10\,000\,\mathrm{\AA}$, apart from ASASSN-15na and ASASSN-18abl, for which the upper bound is about $9100\,\mathrm{\AA}$ due to low signal at longer wavelengths in case of the former target and observational configuration in case of the later target.
+The spectra cover wavelengths between $4800\,\mathrm{\text{\AA}}$ and $10\,000\,\mathrm{\text{\AA}}$, apart from ASASSN-15na and ASASSN-18abl, for which the upper bound is about $9100\,\mathrm{\text{\AA}}$ due to low signal at longer wavelengths in case of the former target and observational configuration in case of the later target.

 All spectra were reduced using the DRAGONS data reduction software \citep{2023RNAAS...7..214L, DRAGONS}.
 All spectra were flux-calibrated but low flux at the ends of the wavelength ranges rendered the flux-calibration for some of the targets unreliable.
 The flux-calibrated spectra are presented in Figure~\ref{F:SPEC_ALL} in the appendix.